AlmartDev/Flight-computer-data-logger/README.md

 The launch pad initiates engine activation only when both the rocket's firmware and launch control are ready for launch.
 A countdown of 60 seconds ensures a systematic start.

 ## Software Environment
-The code is developed using VSCode, but it is compatible with Arduino IDE (v2).
+The code is developed using VSCode, but it is compatible with any IDE you want.
 Ensure that the required components have their own libraries to function correctly.

 ## How to Use
 1. Install all required libraries listed in `requirements.txt`.
-2. Upload the code to the respective rocket, launch pad, or launch control.
+2. Upload the code to the respective rocket, launch pad, or launch control. (if needed)
 3. Verify functionality by performing component tests initially.

 ## Components Used
-- Custom printed board (gerber file)
+- Custom printed board (see below)
 - Adafruit MPU6050
 - Adafruit BMP180
-- Adafruit breakout board+ with 2GB MicroSD card
+- Adafruit breakout board+ with 8GB MicroSD card (FAT32 format)
-- SX1278 LoRa-02
+- SX1278 LoRa-02 with antenna
 - Arduino Nano
 - 5 gram. servos
 - 7.4V 2S LiPo battery with Deans T connector

 ## PCB Design
 The PCB design is available at [this link](https://oshwlab.com/alonsomartinezcarratala/rocket).
+But you can download the gerber file from the repository.

 Feel free to contribute and make improvements to the firmware for a more successful rocket launch!